 Cheltenham 16:00 Tips – Close Brothers Mares’ Hurdle

 The fifth race of the meeting at 16:00 is the Close Brothers Mares’ Hurdle, a Grade 1 National Hunt hurdle event for mares aged four years and older.
-It is run over a distance of around 2 miles and 4 furlongs on the Old Course, with 10 hurdles to jump during the race.
+It is run over a distance of approximately 2 miles and 4 furlongs on the Old Course, with 10 hurdles to be jumped during the race.

 Cheltenham 16:40 Tips – Hallgarten & Novum Wines Fred Winter Juvenile Handicap Hurdle

 The sixth race of the meeting at 16:40 is the Fred Winter Juvenile Handicap Hurdle, a Grade 3 National Hunt hurdle competition for horses aged four years.
 These are the youngest horses that can compete over jumps, and it is often a tricky race to predict.
-The race is normally run at a break-neck speed, so accurate jumping and stamina are required to win.
+The race is typically run at breakneck speed, so accurate jumping and stamina are essential to win.

 Cheltenham 17:20 Tips – National Hunt Challenge Cup